LaibinChang/V2DNet/README.md

-# From Visibility to Detection: Saliency-Guided Underwater Image Restoration with Hierarchical Dual-Branch Refinement
+# UniV2D: Bridging Visual Restoration and Semantic Perception for Underwater Salient Object Detection

 ## 📌 Introduction
-Underwater salient object detection (USOD) plays a vital role in many marine vision tasks, yet remains challenging due to severe visual degradation and complex scene variability.
-The quality degradation of raw underwater images (caused by selective absorption and medium scattering) makes it challenging to perform object detection directly.
-One conceivable approach involves first removing visual disturbances through underwater image enhancement, followed by salient object detection.
-However, such a sequential design separates low-level restoration from high-level perception, leading to semantic inconsistency that makes the restoration results unfavorable for detection and may even introduce additional noise.
-To address this, we propose V2DNet, a unified network that jointly optimizes visual restoration and salient object detection.
-Unlike physics-guided approaches that rely on handcrafted priors and iterative optimization, V2DNet adopts a semantic-driven learning paradigm, wherein high-level saliency semantics guide image restoration while restored visual cues reciprocally enhance saliency perception.
-Specifically, V2DNet first employs a hierarchical dual-branch initialization, in which a self-calibrated decoder predicts the saliency mask and a mask-aware restoration module reconstructs the image content.
-After that, a saliency-guided refinement module with cross-level modulation is used to improve the structural fidelity and semantic consistency.
-Extensive experiments show that V2DNet outperforms existing state-of-the-art methods in both quantitative and qualitative evaluations across multiple benchmarks.
+Underwater salient object detection (USOD) plays a vital role in marine vision tasks but remains fundamentally challenging due to severe visual degradation, such as selective absorption and medium scattering.
+Conventional pipelines typically adopt a sequential "enhance-then-detect" paradigm.
+However, isolating low-level visual restoration from high-level semantic perception often leads to semantic inconsistency, where the restored images may not be optimal for detection and can even introduce task-irrelevant noise.
+To break this sequential bottleneck, we propose UniV2D, a Unified Vision-to-Detection Network that jointly optimizes visual restoration and salient object detection within a mutually beneficial framework.
+Unlike traditional methods that rely on disjointed pipelines or rigid physical priors, UniV2D introduces a semantic-driven learning paradigm: high-level saliency semantics actively guide the restoration process, while the restored visual cues reciprocally enhance saliency perception.
+Specifically, UniV2D features a hierarchical dual-branch architecture.
+It first employs a self-calibrated decoder to predict initial saliency masks alongside a mask-aware restoration module to reconstruct image content.
+Subsequently, a saliency-guided refinement module equipped with cross-level modulation is utilized to align structural fidelity with semantic consistency.
+Extensive experiments across multiple benchmarks demonstrate that UniV2D significantly outperforms state-of-the-art methods in both quantitative and qualitative evaluations, establishing a new standard for joint underwater perception.

 <img width="1619" height="542" alt="image" src="https://github.com/user-attachments/assets/0ea26c0b-36d3-4708-a292-4233a57b7f61" />